-When you use Dataset Manager to import a dataset, we say that you own it.
+When you use the Platform to import a dataset, we say that you own it.
 At first, datasets which you own are visible only to you.
 To allow another user to reference one of your datasets, you can use the Platform to create a permission.

 Each permission gives a single user the ability to reference a single dataset.
 If you want a user to be able to reference more than one dataset you own, create a permission for each one.